voltrb/volt/Readme.md

 An array model will automatically be setup to contain the items appended.

+## Provided Collections

-Above I mentioned that Volt comes with many different models accessable from a controller.
+Above I mentioned that Volt comes with many default collection models accessable from a controller.
 Each stores in a different location.

 | Name      | Storage Location                                                          |
 |-----------|---------------------------------------------------------------------------|